Ingeborg of Denmark, Queen of France: Her defense

 Pope Celestine defended the Queen, but was able to do little for her.
 Indeed, Philip asked Pope Celestine III for an annulment on the grounds of non-consummation "per maleficium", impotence caused by sorcery.
 (Historians have presented many theories for the alleged lack of consummation from temporary impotence to bouts of sweating sickness).
 Philip had not reckoned with Ingeborg, however; she insisted that the marriage had been consummated, and that she was his wife and the rightful Queen of France.

 The Franco-Danish churchman William of Æbelholt (c.
-1127 – 1203) intervened in the case of Philip Augustus who was attempting to repudiate Ingeborg.
-The genealogy of the Danish kings which William drew up on this occasion to disprove the alleged impediment of consanguinity and two books of his letters, some of which deal with this affair, have come down to us.
+1127 – 1203) intervened in the case.
+The genealogy of the Danish kings which William drew up on this occasion to disprove the alleged impediment of consanguinity and two books of his letters, some of which deal with this affair, can be found in the Patrologia Latina.

 Philip married Agnes of Merania in June 1196.
-In that same year, Ingeborg wrote to Pope Celestine III, declaring her grief of this event.
+In that same year, Ingeborg wrote to Pope Celestine III, declaring her grief over this event.
 This letter was one of a handful of Ingeborg's letters in Latin that spoke of unfair treatment regarding her marriage.
 Then, in 1198, the new pope, Pope Innocent III, declared that this new marriage was void because the previous marriage was still valid.
 He ordered Philip to dismiss Agnes and take Ingeborg back.
 Ingeborg had written to him, stating abuse and isolation and claiming thoughts of suicide because of harsh treatment.

 Philip's response was to lock Ingeborg away in the Château d'Étampes in Essonne.
 Locked up in a tower, Ingeborg was a prisoner.
 Food was irregular and sometimes insufficient.
 No one was allowed to visit her, except for one occasion when two Danish chaplains were allowed to visit.
 Philip, meanwhile, brought Agnes back, and continued to live with her, producing a second child, a son.
 For these offences, Philip was excommunicated in 1200, and the kingdom was placed under an interdict.
 When the king did not comply, Pope Innocent III placed France under interdict in 1199 until September 1200 when Philip said he would obey.
 He later reneged on that promise.
 Although the queenship of Ingeborg was restored, she remained imprisoned.
 Agnes died the following year.

 In 1201 Philip asked the Pope to declare his children legitimate and the Pope complied to gain his political support.
 However, later that year Philip again asked for an annulment, claiming that Ingeborg had tried to bewitch him in the wedding night and thus made him unable to consummate the marriage.
 So he asked for divorce on the grounds of witchcraft.
 This attempt failed as well.